lawsie/astronaut-advent-calendar/readme.md

 You can also run the Astronaut Advent Calendar with the Sense HAT emulator if you don't have the Sense HAT hardware.

 [Sense HAT Emulator Astronaut Advent Calendar](https://trinket.io/python/34f0bc33d2)

+## Instructions
+Use the joystick on the Sense HAT / the arrow keys on the emulator to control which door you are pointing to.
+Press the joystick / press enter to open that door.